maglietti/QB-OrderTrackingGuide/conclusion.md

 ## Next steps

 What other problems can you think of that you can solve with Quick Base?
 Take a minute to jot them down.
 Do you have an idea already?
-Go ahaed and start building your solution.
+Go ahead and start building your solution.
 If you need help, you can go to [Quick Base University](https://university.quickbase.com/), [Quick Base Community](https://community.quickbase.com/quickbase), or [Quick Base Help](https://help.quickbase.com/user-assistance/intro.html).